AlasdairF/Daily/README.md

 ## Daily

 Daily is a crude but efficient daily function executer.
+It works perfectly well and is extremely efficient.

 ## Usage Example